Fanny Schoonheyt: Time in Spain

 In the early 1930s Schoonheyt, who wanted to become a foreign correspondent, left the Netherlands to live in Barcelona, Spain, and lived with Surinamese-Dutch writer Albert Helman.
 She had left the Netherlands because she felt that newspapers there only wanted her to write about music and culture rather than about politics.
 She helped with the preparations for the Olimpiada Popular in Barcelona, an alternative for the Olympic Games which was in Nazi-Germany in 1936; however, the Barcelona Olympiad never took place due to the outbreak of the war.
 She joined a militia in 1936 and was sent to fight on the Aragon front and at Tardienta, and learned to fire machine guns from German communists.
 In September 1936 she was injured, or possibly shell shocked, and was hospitalized.
-In the summer of 1938 she went to Paris to train to become a pilot but was not able to return to Spain before the Fascist victory.
+In the summer of 1938 she went to Paris to train to become a pilot but was not able to return to Spain before the Nationalist victory.
 Subsequently Schoonheyt was stripped of her nationality by the Francoist regime and subsequently emigrated to the Dominican Republic in February 1940.